Ragdoll Cat Breed

 The Ragdoll is a large cat breed with semi-long silky hair and bright blue eyes.

 The Ragdoll breed is a slow maturing breed reaching full size at 4 years and full coat color at 2 years.
 Full grown altered male Ragdolls usually weigh 15-20 pounds; full grown altered female Ragdolls usually weigh 10-15 pounds.

-The Ragdoll cat breed gets its name from the breed’s relaxed temperament like a child’s ragdoll.
-They love to be held and petted, but still have a playful personality when they are young.
+The Ragdoll cat breed gets its name from the breed’s relaxed temperament, but still have a playful personality when they are young.
 When Ragdolls play, they tend to be more gentle than other cat breeds by not extending their claws.

 A Ragdoll’s calm nature makes them great pets for families with children or other pets.

 Ragdolls tend to be a more social breed by following their owners from room to room.
-Since Ragdolls crave social interaction, it is suggested to have another cat if you are not home the majority of the day with your Ragdoll.
+Since Ragdolls crave social interaction, it is suggested to have another cat for your Ragdoll to interact with if you plan to be gone the majority of the day.

 The Ragdoll breed was first established in the 1960s by Ann Baker, a breeder living in Riverside, California.

 To develop the Ragdoll breed, Ann first bred a white longhaired female domestic cat, Josephine, to a seal mitted male, Daddy Warbucks, and a solid black male, Blackie.
 The kittens from Josephine’s litters had the same loving and relaxed personality that today’s Ragdolls are known for.

 Ann Baker continued to develop her Ragdoll breeding program by selecting cats that had the same look and temperament she wanted for the program.
 Her program continued to grow when other breeders contracted as franchises under her.